Our Guide to the Best High-Speed Blenders

 It should be easy to use.
 Some of the models we tested aren’t clearly labeled; they use symbols instead of words to describe each setting, so you have to memorize what everything means or keep the manual nearby.
 Plus, sometimes you want to just blend, but some of the models we tried were so high-tech it was actually difficult to find a simple turn-it-on-and-blend setting, without any starting and stopping or varying speeds.

 Watch the order of ingredients and speed.
 Make sure the manual gives you insight on best practices for loading the blender and which speed to use for different tasks.
 Loading up the blender the wrong way and/or turning the blender on top speed for every task can ruin your blender’s motor.

-If you’re already a fan of classic Vitamix models like the E310 or the 5200 Standard, get ready to fall in love all over again.
-With a simple interface and 10 variable speeds, the Vitamix Explorian makes super smooth smoothies, velvety mayo and more — plus it includes a pulse setting, giving it another layer of versatility.
+If you’re already a fan of classic Vitamix models like the 5200 Standard or the Professional Series 750, get ready to fall in love all over again.
+With a simple interface and 10 variable speeds, the Vitamix Explorian E310 makes super smooth smoothies, velvety mayo and more — plus it includes a pulse setting, giving it another layer of versatility.
 We used it to chop nuts before switching to the variable speeds to make nut butter (very handy!).
 The 48-oounce container is smaller than some other models, but it's still large enough for most jobs, and the squattier design means it’s likely to fit under your kitchen cabinets.
 The included tamper is dishwasher safe, as is the lid.
 In short, it has all the classic Vitamix qualities, with a more convenient design and added versatility — what’s not to love?